UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-19-team27-optical-flow.md

 <img src="{{ site.baseurl }}/assets/images/team27/wcf-loop.png" />

+_Figure 6.
+Overview of the UFlow model architecture, showing the pyramid structure as well as the WCF block present at each level [3]._

 As previously mentioned, the unsupervised training objective is the photometric loss.
 While the team behind UFlow experimented with multiple different losses, the main one used was the generalized Charbonnier loss function, given by

 $$L_C = \frac{1}{n} \sum \left((I^{(1)} - w(I^{(2)}))^2 + \epsilon^2\right)^\alpha$$